reblocke/reblocke.github.io/_pages/cv.md

 Service and leadership
 ======
-* Phase IV Subcommittee (2019-2020)
+* University of Utah School of Medicine, Phase IV Subcommittee (2019-2020)
   * Develop and implement year 4 school of medicine curriculum
-* Student Trainee Advisory Committee, member and chair (2017-2019)
+* University of Utah Department of Medicine, Student-Trainee Advisory Committee, member and chair (2017-2019)
   * Provide trainee input for faculty promotions and retention
-* GME Value Council, founding member
+* University of Utah GME Value Council, founding member
   * Improve and coordinate QI + Safety education throughout GME training programs